driessene/acoustic_camera/readme.md

 ## calibrate
 Calibrates the camera and creates a calibration profile.
 Requires images to be present in calibration_images.
 The images must be images of a checkerboard.
 It will display the points on the checkerboard for user verification, then create a calibration profile.
 The profile is automaticly applied to the instace.

+### Parameters:
+- checkerboard_size - tuple: The number of rows and columns of the checkerboard provided as (row, cols).

 ## save_calibration
 Saves the current calibration to a python pickle file for later instances of the same camera.